Coaches

 Coach D.C.
 Moons

-Coach Moons also founded the fencing club at Oakland University in 1981, and returned to the club 20 years after graduating to become the head coach for ten years.
+Head Coach D.C.
+Moons also founded the fencing club at Oakland University in 1981, and returned to the club 20 years after graduating to become the head coach for ten years.

 Coach Kendal Novak